List of mergers and acquisitions by Embracer Group

 Embracer Group is a Swedish video game holding company controlled by Lars Wingefors.
 In 2016, the company was spun out of Nordic Games Group and in 2019 it was renamed Embracer Group.

-As of 2024 they own more than 106 internal studios in over 45 countries in Europe and the Americas.
-Its subsidiaries are organized under ten groups: Amplifier Game Invest, Asmodee, CDE Entertainment, Coffee Stain Holding, Dark Horse Media, DECA Games, Easybrain, Embracer Freemode, Plaion and THQ Nordic.
+As of December 2025, they own more than 55 internal studios in nearly 30 countries in Europe and the Americas.
+Its subsidiaries are organized under six groups: CDE Entertainment, Dark Horse Media, DECA Games, Embracer Freemode, Plaion and THQ Nordic.
 Each group has its own operations, subsidiaries and development studios.